7 innovations in honour of #plasticfreejuly

 One of the easiest ways to help the environment is to focus on what kinds of plastic we use, how we use them, and what we do to clean up the plastic already polluting the earth.
 Plastic Free July is a global movement that encourages people to refuse to use single-use plastic, helping them to become part of the solution.

-Innovations focusing on plastic waste are one of the most popular things we cover here at Springwise.
+Plastic waste innovations are among the most popular covered by Springwise.
 In honour of #plasticfreejuly, we have curated 7 of our best.

 Matt and Jonny, the UK-based siblings and content creators of Brothers Make, have designed an upcycled cutting board made from used plastic bottle tops.
 Matt, a design and technology secondary school teacher, and Jonny, a senior account manager at a marketing firm, started making things together in 2018 as a way of spending more quality time together which eventually led to launching a YouTube channel.